mesalock-linux/mesalock-distro/README.md

 ## Packages

-MesaLock Linux provides following packages.
+MesaLock Linux provides many packages with memory safety in mind.
 All user space applications are written in Rust and Go.
 The number of packages will increase as the time goes on.

   - `brotli`: compression tool written in Rust
   - `busybox`: busybox tool set for testing only